adambernard55/Knowledge/Knowledge/SEO/0_fundamentals/2_how-search-engines-work.md

 - **Language**: Preferred language settings
 - **Time**: Time-sensitive results

+### 4.4 Generative Ranking and the "Query Fan-Out" Process

+In the era of AI Overviews, the process of serving results for complex queries has evolved.
+Google uses a mechanism called **"query fan-out"**:

+1.  **Deconstruction:** The AI model receives a complex, conversational query.
+It autonomously breaks this down into multiple, smaller, more specific sub-queries.
+2.  **Internal Search:** The model runs these dozens of sub-queries against Google's traditional search index in the background.
+3.  **Synthesis:** It analyzes the top-ranking content for these sub-queries, gathering and synthesizing the information to construct its final, cohesive AI-generated answer.

+This confirms that even in AI-driven search, the system still relies on its core index and the ranking signals of traditional SEO to find trustworthy information.
 ## How Search Queries Are Processed

 When you enter a search query, here's what happens in milliseconds: